pratapsolanki/Puppy-adoption-app/README.md

 ## :scroll: Description

 <!--- Describe your app in one or two sentences -->
-Cute Puppy List App Allows you to view list of puppies and details of a particular puppy.
+Cute Puppy Lists App Allows you to view list of puppies and details of a particular puppy.
-The app is build during the Android Dev Challenge for Jetpack Compose. s
+The app is build during the Android Dev Challenge for Jetpack Compose.

 ## :bulb: Motivation and Context

 <!--- Optionally point readers to interesting parts of your submission. -->